Published on June 26, 2019 | Updated on February 24, 2020

 Start from basic greetings to commonly used phrases.
 Counting numbers also helps a lot when you’re buying from local stores.
 It also makes bargaining easier.

-For this, you need to get a cheap international calling plan.
+For this, you need to subscribe to a calling service that offers cheap international calls.
 Using roaming service can be expensive so compare prices first.
 Check out how much international call packages cost in your country.
 If you think your calls abroad will be far and few between, you’ll save more with a pay-as-you-go calling service.

 When we’re traveling, there can be no telling what unfortunate events we’ll encounter on the road.
 To protect yourself from unexpected costs arising from an accident, get insured.
 You can buy international travel insurance or local insurance in the country you’re heading to.